We would like to thank the many partners, companies, suppliers and supporters who all make a difference to help Cure Kids Fiji.

 Cure Kids Fiji is incredibly thankful to have the support of so many generous partners across the country who help by holding fundraising events and campaigns, as well as participating in Cure Kids events and providing products to support our fundraising activities and reduce our operating costs throughout the year.

-Thanks to these partners, companies and suppliers, we’re able to continue funding vital child health research to improve, extend and save the lives of our kids.
-Without their support, our researchers would not be able to continue the important work they do.
-To continue funding life-saving child health research, we need help from more businesses.
+Thanks to these partners, companies and suppliers, we’re able to continue funding vital child health programs to improve, extend and save the lives of our kids.
+Without their support, our teams would not be able to continue the important work they do.
+To continue funding life-saving child health programs, we need help from more businesses.

 If you’d like to learn more about partnering with us, and how we can help engage your team members and show your community that you’re supporting Fijian children, we’d love to hear from you.

 AccorHotels are passionate Cure Kids supporters, raising funds through staff fundraising activities, guest contributions, support of Cure Kids events and the biennial AccorHotels Race to Survive Fiji.
 AccorHotels helped Cure Kids establish Cure Kids Fiji in 2006, and the funds they’ve raised have greatly impacted the Fijian community.

 The Fiji Ministry of Health and Medical Services is tasked with the health care of an island nation that spans over 18,000km of maritime area.
 The Ministry of Health services the country through three main Divisional Hospitals, 18 sub-divisional hospitals, 80+ Healthcare centres and 99 Nursing stations.
 The Ministry of Health is funded by a combination of public and private funding.